Clickport vs Cloudflare Web Analytics in 2026

 • The growing wave of LLM-driven web agents that look like real browsers

-Clickport's bot detection runs across multiple layers: user-agent patterns plus an isbot library fallback, IP and CIDR range matching against datacenter ranges, behavioral signals (no scroll, no mouse, instant exits), spam pattern detection, and explicit AI bot classification.
+Clickport's bot detection runs in layers.
+User-agent patterns plus an isbot library fallback.
+IP and CIDR matching against datacenter ranges.
+Behavioral signals like no scroll, no mouse, instant exits.
+Spam pattern detection.
+And explicit AI bot classification.
 The unit test file alone has 151 cases for it.
-The result: real sessions in your dashboard, not the noise floor of the open internet.
+What lands in your dashboard is real sessions, not the background hum of the open internet.

-If your CF dashboard shows wp-login.php in the top five, that's not a quirk of your site.
-That's what your data actually looks like once you stop user-agent-matching.
-The question is whether you want to see it.
+If your CF dashboard shows wp-login.php in the top five, that isn't a quirk of your site.
+That's what your traffic looks like once you stop matching on user-agent strings alone.
+The only question is whether you want to see it.

 The data lives behind row 15

 Cloudflare's dashboard shows the top 15 entries for every dimension.
 Top 15 pages.
 Top 15 referrers.
 Top 15 countries.
 Top 15 browsers.
-There's no pagination, no "show more" link, no export to see what's in row 16.
+No pagination, no "show more" link, no export to see what sits in row 16.

-The user request to lift this cap first appeared on the Cloudflare community forum in September 2022.
-Cloudflare staff have not publicly responded to it.
-Three and a half years later, the thread is still open.
+The request to lift this cap first landed on the Cloudflare community forum in September 2022.
+Cloudflare staff have never publicly answered it.
+Three and a half years on, the thread is still open.

 Top referrers panel: what the dashboard shows